digideskio/kapow-theme/README.md

 ## Requirements

 Kapow!
-Grunt is designed to work along side the other Kapow! modules: [Skeleton](https://github.com/mkdo/kapow-skeleton), [Sass](https://github.com/mkdo/kapow-sass), [Grunt](https://github.com/mkdo/kapow-grunt).
+Theme is designed to work along side the other Kapow! modules: [Skeleton](https://github.com/mkdo/kapow-skeleton), [Sass](https://github.com/mkdo/kapow-sass), [Grunt](https://github.com/mkdo/kapow-grunt).

 However, this theme can be used independently of Kapow! if you'd like to drop it into your own set-up.

-If this is the case you'll just need to get hold of the unminified assets from [Kapow Skeleton](https://github.com/mkdo/kapow-skeleton) so that you can process these with your own build tools.
+If this is the case you'll just need to get hold of the unminified JS and CSS assets from [Kapow Skeleton](https://github.com/mkdo/kapow-skeleton) so that you can process these with your own build tools.
 You may also want to revert some of the modifications made to `wp-config.php` to match your own WordPress set-up.

 ## Installation